jvelilla/git_commands/README.md

 Allows us to interactively choose which chunks of code to stage for a commit, allowing us to break our commits up into more reasonable sizes.
 In this way we can commit the bits of changes within a file that we need, instead of all the changes in the file at once.

+### Excercise

+1. Add changes to multiple files.
+2. Add part of the changes
+3. Finally commit.